Warden station: History

+When the station opened, it had a two-level bus terminal with a concourse on the upper level and nine bus bays at ground level.
+Each bay had separate stairways for riders to access the concourse, where there would be lighted signs showing the bus route and whether a bus was waiting below on a platform.
+The concourse had several retail outlets.

 Until 1973, TTC buses and subway trains serving the station were in separate fare zones and so the turnstiles and collector booths were placed between the bus bays and the subway platforms.
 When the zones were abolished, the layout was reconfigured to bring the buses inside the station's fare-paid area; one collector booth, left isolated inside the fare-paid zone, became an information booth.

-The station's previous address was 3276 St. Clair Avenue East.
-Since around 2013-14, it has been changed to its present address, 701 Warden Avenue.
+Work started in 2022 to rebuild the bus terminal and make the station accessible.
+The station is one of the last subway stations yet to be made accessible, due to the complexity of the station layout and its multiple levels.
+In November 2023, the south parking lot was closed to convert it into a construction site.
+A temporary open-air bus terminal opened on January 5, 2025, freeing up the old bus terminal in advance of its demolition and permanent replacement.
+Elevators within the station are expected to be in service by mid-2025.
+A new bus terminal is expected to be completed by the end of 2027.

 Future redevelopment

+A new bus terminal will be built on the site of the original terminal.
+Designed by Strasman Architects to meet accessibility standards, the new two-level terminal will have 12 street-level bus bays, two elevators, two escalators and space for retail outlets.

-Work started in 2022 to rebuild the bus terminal and to make the station accessible.
-The station is one of the last subway stations yet to be made accessible, due to the complexity of the station layout and its multiple levels.
-Both commuter parking lots are proposed to be redeveloped by the city government.
+Both commuter parking lots at the station are proposed to be redeveloped by the city government.
 In October 2021, the city announced that agreement had been reached with Tridel to build 600 residential units and a child care centre on the north parking lot.